 This course provides the student with the necessary tools and skills to assimilate their theological training into practical ministry situations.
-The course involves active reflection upon specific theological propositions to see how those propositions are reflected in ministry settings.
-Emphasis is placed on leadership of self and others.
-Prerequisites: None.
+The course involves active reflection upon specific theological propositions to

 Women's Ministries Seminar (1 semester credit)

 Examining the need for ministry to women in the local church, and district.
 Specific topics of study vary, but will revolve around ministering to the unique needs of women, and developing systematic programs for evangelizing and discipling women.
 This course may be repeated up to two semesters for credit.
 Prerequisites: None.